SiaFoundation/siad/modules/feemanager/README.md

   - The persist subsystem's `callInitPersist` method is called from `NewCustomeFeeManager` to initialize the persistence files and/or load the persistence from disk
+  - The persist subsystem's `callLoadAllFees` method is called from `PaidFees` to load all the persisted fees from disk
   - The persist subsystem's `callSetFee` method is called from `SetFee` to add the fee to the FeeManager and persist the change on disk